nicolasleite/case-enfase-labs/README.md

 ## Overview

-These codes were developed in an Arch-based Linux O.S. using Python.
+These codes were developed at an Arch-based Linux O.S. using Python.

 ### Prerequisites

 You'll need to have Python installed at your computer.
-At a Arch-based system, it can be installed through the command:
+At an Arch-based system, it can be installed through the command:
 ```
 # sudo pacman python3
 ```